See the menu on the left for profiles of our full team, including attorneys and fellows not pictured below.

-April Pullium joined Bredhoff & Kaiser as an associate in 2017.
-Her practice focuses on representing unions and their members in litigation.
+Ian Postman joined Bredhoff & Kaiser as an Associate in 2022.
+His practice focuses on litigation and arbitration on behalf of labor unions and their members.

 Ramya Ravindran joined Bredhoff & Kaiser in 2007 and re-joined the Firm in 2019.
 Ramya is an experienced litigator who has represented labor unions, employee benefit funds, and other organizations in a wide range of matters in state and federal courts in both appellate and trial-court matters.
 Her work includes litigating on behalf of clients on First Amendment and other constitutional claims, labor law, ERISA, RICO, union governance, trusteeships, breach-of-fiduciary-duty cases, common-law tort and contract matters, and employment issues.